Moving Forward in Faith

 Sacrament of Reconciliation: Saturdays 4:00 PM to 5:00 PM

-Exposition of the Blessed Sacrament: Fridays 8:30 AM to 6:30 PM in the Chapel
+Exposition of the Blessed Sacrament: Tuesdays 8:30 AM to 6:30 PM in the Chapel followed by Benediction and Novena at 6:30

 The Mission of the Immaculate Heart of Mary Parish is to foster full participation in the life and mission of the Catholic Church.
 This participation is expressed in: Worshipping God in spirit and truth, particularly through the celebration of the Eucharist and the other sacraments of the Church; Proclaiming, in word and deed, the Good News of Jesus Christ to all persons; Loving and serving the needs of all our brothers and sisters, particularly the poor and the needy; Creating and nourishing the Christian Community in family, parish and society; Teaching the saving message of Christ, so that all believers may come to a deeper understanding, conversion and witness to Christ.